mshalimay/Multithreaded-Image-Editor/Readme.md

 # Summary

-I chose to re-implement the image processing application in `project1` with three new features:
+This is an image processor using convolution and parallel strategies implemented from basic parallel constructs.

+Given a folder with images to process, there are the following variants for implementation:
+- A totally sequential implementation
+- A basic parallel implementation `parfiles`, where each image is loaded to the disk, processed and saved to the disk by multiple threads at a time
+- A basic parallel implementation `parslices`, where each image is loaded and saved at a time and processed by multiple threads
-- (i) A `pipeline` with three phases: (1) loading the data from disk (2) processing data from disk (3) writing the data back to disk.
+- A `pipeline` with three phases: (1) loading the data from disk (2) processing data from disk (3) writing the data back to disk.
-- (ii) `bsp` for image processing in slices: during phase 2 of the pipeline, a go routine can process an image by slicing it and distributing to multiple *sub-routines*.
+- `bsp` for image processing in slices: during phase 2 of the pipeline, a go routine can process an image by slicing it and distributing to multiple *sub-routines*.
 Each sub-routine apply the effects to it's slice and when finished, awaits for the other routines to finish before proceeding to the next.
-- (iii) Work Stealing (WS) refinement.
+- Work Stealing (WS) refinement.
 In the WS, each go-routine/worker holds a DEQueue of runnable tasks; when go-routines are finished with their tasks, they randomly steal tasks from other go-routines.

-As a result of these changes, some modifications were made to the main `editor.go` executable and to the analysis cases.
-Please see the below sections for details.

-Obs.: A new option `[chunk size]` was also added to run the overall pipeline in chunks of images to potentially reduce memory consumption, but I ended up not needing to use it.

 ## Outline:
-- Section 1 recapitulates the program crated in this project and section
+- Section 1 describes the program created in this project
-- Section 2 describes all the parallel implementations, especially the introduced features: pipeline with BSP and the work stealing
+- Section 2 describes all the parallel implementations
-- Section (3) contains usage instructions
+- Section 3 contains usage instructions
-- Section (4) contains analysis and comparison for the different parallel strategies
+- Section 4 contains analysis and comparison for the different parallel strategies

 # 1) Project description